thiernomoudou/style-guide/README.md

 # style guide

-This is a style guide of one my project built with Html5, CSS3 and Bootsrap3.
+This is a style guide for one of my project, built with Html5, CSS3 and Bootsrap3.

 You can use it as a boileplate for making your own project style guide